 Opening hours: 8:00 – 17:00 daily

 Location: 65 Ly Tu Trong Street, Ben Nghe Ward, District 1, Ho Chi Minh City, Vietnam.
 The museum is surrounded by the streets of Ly Tu Trong, Pasteur, Le Thanh Ton, and Nam Ky Khoi Nghia.
 It is only a few hundred meters from Ben Thanh Market, Independence Palace or Saigon Notre Dame Cathedal.

 Entrance fee: 30,000 VND/adult; free for children under 6 years old; Wedding photograph: 400,000 VND/a couple; Camera: 20,000 VND; Car parking fee: 35,000 VND; Motorbike parking fee: 5,000 VND

-The museum building was begun to build in 1885 and completed in 1890, according to the design of French architect Alfred Foulhoux.
+The construction of the museum building was started in 1885 and completed in 1890, according to the design of French architect Alfred Foulhoux.
+It was commonly called Gia Long Palace because the park and the road in front of the palace were named Gia Long.
 The purpose of the building was to be an Industry and Trade Museum, displaying products of Cochinchina.
-However, soon after construction was completed, the building was used as a residence by Vice Governor-General of French Indochina Henri Eloi Danel (1850-1898).
+However, soon after the construction was completed, the building was used as a residence by Vice Governor-General of French Indochina Henri Eloi Danel (1850-1898).
 Later, the building was used as a palace for Vice Governors-General of French Indochina, Cochinchina Governers and Vietnamese Prime Ministers.